 This is the URL to a full list of my published work in My Bibliography: http://www.ncbi.nlm.nih.gov/sites/myncbi/1NafbGik1MW/bibliography/40290541/public/?sort=date&direction=ascending

-An interview with KSLA News12 on a new compound that was developed within Dr. Goeders' lab that has passed the first FDA phase.
+KSLA News12: A new compound that was developed within Dr. Goeders' lab has passed the first FDA phase.

-An interview with News Radio 710 KEEL News on possible breakthrough drug.
+News Radio 710 KEEL News: Dr. Goeders talks about possible breakthrough drug.

 Shreveport Times: "Research Notebook: Studying stress and drug addiction vulnerability"